-Our customers and their markets are subject to on-going concerns and possible oversight and regulations relating to the potential environmental issues in such areas as carbon emissions, pollution of groundwater, use of toxic chemicals in fracking and earthquakes.
-Several provinces, states and countries have limited or banned fracking due to potential environmental concerns.
-Other jurisdictions have sought to limit pipeline construction or the purchase of oil from the Alberta oil sands.
-Because of this changing landscape, there can be no assurance that new laws or regulations will not severely limit this business growth area.
+Some of our customers and their markets are subject to on-going concerns and possible oversight and regulations relating to the potential environmental issues in such areas as carbon emissions and pollution of groundwater.
+Several provinces, states and other jurisdictions have sought to limit pipeline construction or the purchase of oil from the Alberta oil sands.
+Because of this changing landscape, there can be no assurance that new laws or regulations will not severely limit business in this area.